stw-tech/crawl/README.md

 # Configuration
 compiler: python 3.6

-Using `pip` to install the requested libraries
+using `pip` to install the requested libraries
 ## Common Library
 - `requests`
 - `bs4`